ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - Quickly view and sort the subject, sender, and date of resolved items.
 - View the classification and comment history of any selected item

-### Other ways to review items

-If reviewers would prefer not to use the supervision dashboard in Office 365, they also have other options to review and manage items collected by supervision policies.

-#### Outlook on the web

-Users designated as reviewers in a supervision policy can use Outlook on the web to review and resolved supervision items.
-The Supervision add-in is installed automatically in Outlook on the web for all reviewers you specified in the policy.
-Supervision policy shared folders are available for configured reviewers without any extra configuration.

-With Outlook on the web, reviewers can:

-- View filtered items by compliant, non-compliant, questionable, and resolved status
-- Tag a single item as compliant, non-compliant, questionable, or resolved.
-You can also record a comment with the item to help clarify the tagging action taken.
-- View the history of the tagging for a single item, including who resolved the item, the date and time of the action, the resolution tag, and any included comments.
-- Reclassify previously reviewed items as compliant, non-compliant, or questionable.
-You can also record a comment with single items to help clarify the reclassification action taken.

-#### Microsoft Outlook

-To review communications identified by a supervision policy, reviewers can also use the Supervision add-in for Microsoft Outlook.
-However, reviewers must run through some steps to install it in the desktop version of Outlook.
-For detailed guidance about the Supervision add-in for Outlook, see [Configure supervision policies](configure-supervision-policies.md).

-With Outlook, reviewers can:

-- View filtered items by compliant, non-compliant, questionable, and resolved status
-- Tag a single item as compliant, non-compliant, questionable, or resolved.
-You can also record a comment with the item to help clarify the tagging action taken.
-- View the history of the tagging for a single item, including who resolved the item, the date and time of the action, the resolution tag, and any included comments.
-- Reclassify previously reviewed items as compliant, non-compliant, or questionable.
-You can also record a comment with single items to help clarify the reclassification action taken.

 ## Reports

 Use the supervision reports to see the review activity at the policy and reviewer level.
 For each policy, you can also view live statistics on the current state of review activity.
 You can use the supervision reports to: